neshacascia/kanflow/README.md

 - Features section highlighting the app's features

 #### Auth Page:
-- User authentication supported with Passport.js LocalStrategy with email and password authentication
+- User authentication supported with Passport.js LocalStrategy with email and password encryption using Bcrypt password-hashing
 - Custom form validation for login and sign up pages

 #### Board Page: